 These markers give you a more complete picture of your health than a standard blood test:

 These blood values are not always obvious, but are invaluable when it comes to preventing health problems.
-If your doctor does not test them, you can have these parameters determined at Blood Values Test.
-Here we explain why you should measure these blood values
+If your doctor doesn't test these, you can have these parameters determined at Blood Values Test.
+Here, we explain why you should measure these blood values:

 1. Vitamin D